 Low buy-in fee

 Forget about investing with traditional investment managers if all you have are the coins in your piggy bank.
 Most traditional investment methods require a minimum trade size that can range from hundreds to thousands.
-You also need to worry about whether the fees you are paying will eat significantly into your investment agains if you’re not investing much.
+You also need to worry about whether the fees you are paying will eat significantly into your investment gains if you’re not investing much.
 Some robo advisors let you invest if you only have a small amount of money.

 Easy and convenient